-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\

-Commission File Number: 001-39051

-Datadog, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-45th Floor NY

-620 8th Avenue, New York.

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (866) 329-4466

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC DDOG (Nasdaq Global Select Market)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\mathbf{X}$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 0 No X
+(Ma rk One) \boxtimes ANNUAL REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EXCH IANGE ACT OF 1934 For the fiscal year ended December 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 1 For the transition period from to Commission File Number: 001-39051 Datadog, Inc. (Exact Name of Registrant as Specified in its Charter) Delaware 27-2825503 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) 620 8th Avenue, 45th Floor Identification No.) New York, NY 10018 (Address of principal executive office (Zip Code) ' • • · - Registrati 's telephone number, including area code: (866) 32 3-44 00 Sec urities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC (Nasdaq Global Select Market) T 33 : hh asoned issuer, as defined in Rule 405 of the Securities Ad lle reports pursuant to Section 13 or 15(d) of the Act.
+Yeal reports required to be filed by Section 13 or 15(d) of roding months (or for such shorter period that the registrant w as required to file such reports), and (2) has been subject ed electronically every Interactive Data File required to or for such shorter period that the registrant was required 5-T (§ npany.
+See the definitions of "large accelerated filer," ' ccelerated filer, an accelerated filer, a non-accelerated fi accelerated filer," "smaller reporting company," and "en Lar ge accelerated filer Accelerated filer Noi n-accelerated filer Smaller reporting company n emerging growth company, indicate by check mark x if the registrant has elected not to use the extended to 13 (a) of the Exchange Act. \square Emerging growth company ransition period for complying with any new or re □ evised ě report on and attestation to its management's assessmen (15 U.S.C.
+7262(b)) by the registered public accounting ancial e Act, indicate by check mark whether the financial sta ements of the registrant included in the filing refle ct the rection of an error to previously issued financial statem icate by check mark whether any of those error correct strant's executive officers during the relevant recovery tions are restatements that required a recovery analysis period pursuant to §240.10D-1(b). \square of incentive-based compensation received by any of the Indi icate by check mark whether the registrant is a shell co npany (as defined in Rule 12b-2 of the Exchange Act).
+Y es O No X

+DOCUMENTS INCORPORATED BY REFERENCEPortions of the registrant's Proxy Statement for its 2022 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K to the extent stated herein.
+Such Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the registrant's fiscal year ended December 31, 2022.

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the closing price of the registrant's shares of Class A common stock as reported by The Nasdaq Global Select Market on June 30, 2021 was approximately \$24.47 billion.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the closing price of the registrant's shares of Class with a par value of \$0.00001 per share, outstanding.

-As of February 15, 2022, there were 264,288,799 shares of the registrant's Class A common stock and 49,620,900 shares of the registrant's Class B common stock, each with a par value of \$0.00001 per share, outstanding.
+As of February 15, 2023, there were 294,055,143 shares of the registrant's Class A common stock and 25,837,848 shares of the registrant's Class B common stock, each